trevortombe/website/content/talk/ca_mar2019/index.md

 authors = []

 # Abstract and optional shortened version.
-abstract = "For information, and to register, visit the School of Public Policy website [here](https://www.policyschool.ca/events/albertas-fork-in-the-road-the-impact-of-potential-outcomes-of-the-provincial-election/)" abstract_short = ""
+abstract = "Perhaps never in recent memory has there been so much anticipation of a provincial election.
+At stake is Alberta's fiscal and social future, and at odds are two very different platforms and very different views on how to chart a solid path for the province.
+The choice facing Albertans will be stark.
+That's why The School of Public Policy has assembled a panel of experts from various fields to assess the pitches that are being made, fact check them, and offer analysis of the longer-term impacts of the policy promises being made by each party.
+If you think this election is worth thinking about, we invite you to join us for this event.
+For information, and to register, visit the School of Public Policy website [here](https://www.policyschool.ca/events/albertas-fork-in-the-road-the-impact-of-potential-outcomes-of-the-provincial-election/)" abstract_short = ""

 # Name of event and optional event URL.